takuyan/dotfiles/README.md

-# Ruby on Rails Engineer Configuration on Mac
+# Takuyan of Ruby on Rails Engineer's Configuration on Mac

 ## Packages